Ultra the Multi-Alien: Powers and abilities

 Ultra the Multi-Alien's body is composed of the anatomy of the four different aliens from Ulla, Laroo, Trago, and Raagan.
-Each of these parts grants him a different power:
+Each of these parts grants him a different power: superhuman strength, flight, and the ability to generate electricity and manipulate magnetic charges.
+Limbo.
+Ultra is an expert pilot in his human identity and wears a hyper-converter belt which enables him to switch back and forth from his normal and powered forms.